PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 ### targetClass

-@TODO: Not yet implemented
+If set, then the target class of the `targetSlot` we are mapping to.
+We will extract the target enumeration name from the combination of `targetClass` and `targetSlot`.
+Alternatively, these can be left blank and `targetEnum` can be used instead, to specify the target enumeration explicitly.

+If `targetEnum`, `targetClass`, and `targetSlot` are left blank them a fake target enumeration name is created.

 ### targetSlot

-@TODO: Not yet implemented
+If set, then the target slot within the `targetClass` we are mapping to.
+We will extract the target enumeration name from the combination of `targetClass` and `targetSlot`.
+Alternatively, these can be left blank and `targetEnum` can be used instead, to specify the target enumeration explicitly.

+If `targetEnum`, `targetClass`, and `targetSlot` are left blank them a fake target enumeration name is created.

 ### targetEnum

-The name of the target enumeration to map to.
+If set, the name of the target enumeration to map to.
 It is only possible to map a `sourceEnum` to a single `targetEnum`, so be sure that `targetEnum` is the same for all rows of the same `sourceEnum`.

-If `targetEnum` is left blank them a fake target enumeration name is created.
+If `targetEnum`, `targetClass`, and `targetSlot` are left blank them a fake target enumeration name is created.

 ### targetValue